kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 #### Support for limited workload types

-After the analysis of current implementation it's been identified that support for Pods and Jobs was not implemented.
-Instead, the restarter was returning a Warning.
+After analyzing the current implementation, we identified that support for Pods and Jobs was not implemented.
+Instead, the restarter returned a Warning.
 This behavior is misleading, as it gives the impression that restarting these workloads is supported, while in reality they are not.

-To further simplify the decision, the component will support restart only for workloads that are managed by a Deployment, StatefulSet, DaemonSet or ReplicaSet - that means workloads that support rolling restarts or self-healing.
+To further simplify the decision, the component supports restart only for workloads managed by a Deployment, StatefulSet, DaemonSet or ReplicaSet — that is, workloads that support rolling restarts or self-healing.
-To restart workload we will use the similar behavior as `kubectl rollout restart` command, which is to update the pod template spec with a new annotation that will trigger a rolling restart of the workload.
+To restart a workload, we use behavior similar to the `kubectl rollout restart` command, which updates the pod template spec with a new annotation that triggers a rolling restart of the workload.
-Every time the restart decision is made, the component will update the pod template spec with a new annotation `restarter.istio-operator.kyma-project.io/restartedAt`.
+Every time a restart decision is made, the component updates the pod template spec with a new annotation `restarter.istio-operator.kyma-project.io/restartedAt`.

-ReplicaSets however do not support rolling restarts.
-To restart workloads covered by a ReplicaSet, the restarter will delete the pods that belong to ReplicaSet and rely on the ReplicaSet controller to create new ones.
+ReplicaSets, however, do not support rolling restarts.
+To restart workloads covered by a ReplicaSet, the restarter deletes the pods that belong to the ReplicaSet and relies on the ReplicaSet controller to create new ones.
-This special feature only supports ReplicaSets that are **not** managed by a parent Object.
+This special feature only supports ReplicaSets that are **not** managed by a parent object.
 This is a fragile approach, as it can cause downtime if the ReplicaSet does not have enough replicas to maintain availability or is not covered by a PodDisruptionBudget.
-User must be aware of this and take responsibility for the risks of downtime.
+The user must be aware of this and take responsibility for the risk of downtime.

-As mentioned in the Decision section, the component will go from top-to-bottom.
-Controller first admits the parent object (Deployment, StatefulSet, DaemonSet, ReplicaSet) and then uses selectors to retrieve all child Pods to admit in a single reconcile loop.
-That implies that some predicates will only be evaluated with the parent object, and some will be evaluated only on the child Pods and separate list of predicates must be updated for each type.
+As mentioned in the Decision section, the component goes top-to-bottom.
+The controller first admits the parent object (Deployment, StatefulSet, DaemonSet, ReplicaSet) and then uses selectors to retrieve all child Pods to admit in a single reconcile loop.
+This implies that some predicates are evaluated only on the parent object and some only on the child Pods, so a separate list of predicates must be maintained for each type.

-If the demand for support of other workload types arises, we can implement it in the future.
-However, we will not support other types of workloads in the first implementation.
+If demand for support of other workload types arises, we can implement it in the future.
+However, we do not support other workload types in the first implementation.

 #### Maintenance window support

 The component must support a maintenance window configuration that allows the user to specify a time range during which restarts are allowed.
-This will help to avoid unexpected restarts during critical business hours.
-The maintenance window will be defined as an optional annotation added by the user on the workload.
+This helps to avoid unexpected restarts during critical business hours.
+The maintenance window is defined as an optional annotation added by the user on the workload.
 For easier configuration, we introduce a new annotation `restarter.istio-operator.kyma-project.io/maintenance-window` that supports a syntax of `Day-of-week HH:MM-HH:MM` in UTC.

-Parsed as two parts: <day-range> <time-range>.
-Day range supports:
+It is parsed as two parts: `<day-range> <time-range>`.
+The day range supports:

 - Single day: Sat
 - Range: Sat-Sun